大咖福利影院

 Other emergency numbers in Indonesia

-In case of problems reaching this number in Jakarta, try calling a specific service directly for听help:
+In case of problems reaching the above numbers in Jakarta, try calling a specific service directly for help:

 • North Jakarta: 021-43931063